 Although most tumors release detectable antigenic macromolecules into the circulation, no tumor marker has all the requisite characteristics to provide enough specificity or sensitivity to be used in early diagnosis or mass cancer screening programs.

-Carcinoembryonic antigen (CEA) is a protein-polysaccharide complex present in colon carcinomas and in normal fetal intestine, pancreas, and liver.
-Blood levels are elevated in patients with colon carcinoma Colorectal Cancer Colorectal cancer is extremely common.
+Carcinoembryonic antigen (CEA) is a protein-polysaccharide complex present in colon cancers and in normal fetal intestine, pancreas, and liver.
+Blood levels are elevated in patients with colon cancer Colorectal Cancer Colorectal cancer is extremely common.
 Symptoms include blood in the stool and change in bowel habits.
-Screening using one of several methods is recommended for appropriate populations.
-Diagnosis... read more , but the specificity is relatively low because positive results also occur in heavy cigarette smokers and in patients with cirrhosis Cirrhosis Cirrhosis is a late stage of hepatic fibrosis that has resulted in widespread distortion of normal hepatic architecture.
+Diagnosis is by colonoscopy.
+Treatment is surgical resection and chemotherapy for nodal... read more , but the specificity is relatively low because positive results also occur in people with a history of ≥ 20 pack-years of cigarette smoking and in patients with cirrhosis Cirrhosis Cirrhosis is a late stage of hepatic fibrosis that has resulted in widespread distortion of normal hepatic architecture.
 Cirrhosis is characterized by regenerative nodules surrounded by dense... read more , ulcerative colitis Ulcerative Colitis Ulcerative colitis is a chronic inflammatory and ulcerative disease arising in the colonic mucosa, characterized most often by bloody diarrhea.
-Extraintestinal symptoms, particularly arthritis... read more , and other cancers (eg, breast Breast Cancer Breast cancers are most often epithelial tumors involving the ducts or lobules.
+Extraintestinal symptoms, particularly arthritis... read more , or other cancers (eg, breast Breast Cancer Breast cancers are most often epithelial tumors involving the ducts or lobules.
 Most patients present with an asymptomatic mass discovered during examination or screening mammography.
-Diagnosis... read more , pancreas Pancreatic Cancer Pancreatic cancer, primarily ductal adenocarcinoma, accounts for an estimated 57,600 cases and 47,050 deaths in the US annually ( 1).
-Symptoms include weight loss, abdominal pain, and jaundice... read more , bladder Bladder Cancer Bladder cancer is usually transitional cell (urothelial) carcinoma.
+Diagnosis... read more , pancreas Pancreatic Cancer Pancreatic cancer, primarily ductal adenocarcinoma, accounts for an estimated 64,050 cases and 50,550 deaths in the United States annually ( 1).
+Symptoms include weight loss, abdominal pain... read more , bladder Bladder Cancer Bladder cancer is usually transitional cell (urothelial) carcinoma.
 Patients usually present with hematuria (most commonly) or irritative voiding symptoms such as frequency and/or urgency; later... read more , ovary Ovarian, Fallopian Tube, and Peritoneal Cancer Ovarian cancer is often fatal because it is usually advanced when diagnosed.
-The most common histology—high-grade serous epithelial ovarian cancer—is considered as a single clinical entity along... read more , cervix Cervical Cancer Cervical cancer is usually a squamous cell carcinoma; less often, it is an adenocarcinoma.
-The cause of most cervical cancers is human papillomavirus infection.
+The most common histology—high-grade serous epithelial ovarian cancer—is considered as a single clinical entity along... read more , cervix Cervical Cancer Cervical cancer is usually squamous cell carcinoma; adenocarcinoma is less common.
+The cause of most cervical cancers is human papillomavirus (HPV) infection.
 Cervical neoplasia is often asymptomatic... read more ).
 Monitoring CEA levels may be useful for detecting cancer recurrence after tumor excision if the patient initially had an elevated CEA and for refining estimates of prognosis by stage.

-Alpha-fetoprotein, a normal product of fetal liver cells, is also present in the sera of patients with primary hepatocellular carcinoma Hepatocellular Carcinoma Hepatocellular carcinoma usually occurs in patients with cirrhosis and is common in areas where infection with hepatitis B and C viruses is prevalent.
-Symptoms and signs are usually nonspecific... read more , nonseminomatous germ cell tumors, and, frequently, ovarian or testicular embryonal carcinoma.
+Alpha-fetoprotein, a normal product of fetal liver cells, is also present in the sera of patients with primary hepatocellular cancer Hepatocellular Carcinoma Hepatocellular carcinoma (HCC) usually occurs in patients with cirrhosis and is common in areas where infection with hepatitis B and C viruses is prevalent.
+Symptoms and signs are usually nonspecific... read more , nonseminomatous germ cell tumors, and, frequently, ovarian or testicular embryonal cancer.
 Levels are sometimes useful for estimating prognosis or, less often, for diagnosis.

 CA 125 is clinically useful for diagnosing and monitoring therapy for ovarian cancer Ovarian, Fallopian Tube, and Peritoneal Cancer Ovarian cancer is often fatal because it is usually advanced when diagnosed.
 The most common histology—high-grade serous epithelial ovarian cancer—is considered as a single clinical entity along... read more , although any peritoneal inflammatory process and some other cancers can increase levels.

 Beta-2 microglobulin is often elevated in multiple myeloma Multiple Myeloma Multiple myeloma is a cancer of plasma cells that produce monoclonal immunoglobulin and invade and destroy adjacent bone tissue.
-Common manifestations include lytic lesions in bones causing... read more and in some lymphomas.
+Common manifestations include lytic lesions in bones that cause... read more and in some lymphomas.
 Its primary use is in prognosis.

-CA 19-9 was originally developed to detect colorectal cancer but proved more sensitive for pancreatic cancer Pancreatic Cancer Pancreatic cancer, primarily ductal adenocarcinoma, accounts for an estimated 57,600 cases and 47,050 deaths in the US annually ( 1).
-Symptoms include weight loss, abdominal pain, and jaundice... read more .
+CA 19-9 was originally developed to detect colorectal cancer but proved more sensitive for pancreatic cancer Pancreatic Cancer Pancreatic cancer, primarily ductal adenocarcinoma, accounts for an estimated 64,050 cases and 50,550 deaths in the United States annually ( 1).
+Symptoms include weight loss, abdominal pain... read more .
 It is primarily used to judge the response to treatment in patients with advanced pancreatic cancers.
 CA 19-9 can also be elevated in other gastrointestinal cancers, particularly cancer of the bile ducts, and some benign bile duct and cholestatic disorders.